glpi-project/doc/source/modules/administration/profiles/profiles.rst

 Administration
 ~~~~~~~~~~~~~~
-This tab manages permissions on users, entities, maintenance and business rules on tickets.
+This tab manages permissions on users, entities and business rules on tickets.

 See :doc:`Tab "Administration" </modules/administration/profiles/administrationtab>`